Maria Simon (sociologist): Legacy

 The sociologist Barbara Louis describes Simon's contribution to the development of Austrian social work during her directorship as "fundamental and enduring" ("fundamental und nachhaltig").
 Discussing her accomplishments as a lecturer, she credits Simon with having combined her international academic experience with innovative teaching methods.
 This combination allowed her to open new perspectives to Austrian students in a time when modes of instruction were generally conservative.
 According to Louis, Simon "broke new ground for future generations [of female students]" ("für die nachfolgenden Generationen [von Studentinnen] ... wegweisend") in her field.
-In a volume on the Austrian scholar of social work Ilse Arlt, the sociologists Peter Pantucek and Maria Maiss label Simon as a "legend" ("Legende") in her field, writing that that both Simon and Arlt viewed social work and its study as a "continuation of the Enlightenment project" ("Fortführung des Projekts der Aufklärung").
+In a volume on the Austrian scholar of social work Ilse Arlt, the sociologists Peter Pantucek and Maria Maiss label Simon as a "legend" ("Legende") in her field, writing that both Simon and Arlt viewed social work and its study as a "continuation of the Enlightenment project" ("Fortführung des Projekts der Aufklärung").